cph-js284/Assignment6Database/README.md

 inner join customers on employees.employeeNumber = customers.salesRepEmployeeNumber
 inner join payments on customers.customerNumber = payments.customerNumber
 ````
-The executionplan for query B:
+The executionplan for query B:<br>
 ![Eplan3B](https://github.com/cph-js284/Assignment6Database/blob/master/ressources/ExecutionPlan_window.png)

 *Not sure what's going on here I was under the impression that windowing would be cheaper - I even tried slimming the windowed query down futher, but as the image shows that only brings it to 273, which is still more expensive*<br>